xueliu/Ci40-platform-feed/README.md

-click-apps        | This package contains click applications. fping             | This program is used to send ICMP echo probes to network hosts, similar to ping. glog              | This package contains a C++ implementation of the Google logging. u-boot            | This package is used for u-boot bootloader for pistachio marduk platform.
+click-apps        | This package contains click applications. fping             | This program is used to send ICMP echo probes to network hosts, similar to ping. glog              | This package contains a C++ implementation of the Google logging. proddata          | This package provides Proddata tool used to read/write/lock OTP. u-boot            | This package is used for u-boot bootloader for pistachio marduk platform.

 Command                                         | Description